 1. Google removed a review as spam

-Google's spam detection runs continuously.
+Google’s spam detection runs continuously.
 It removes reviews it suspects are fake, incentivized, or from accounts with suspicious patterns.
 When a 5-star review gets removed, your average drops.
-When a 1-star review gets removed, it rises.
-You're not notified when this happens.
+You’re not notified when this happens.
+Common — Google removes millions of reviews per quarter.

 2. The algorithm refreshed its rounding

 Google occasionally recalculates displayed ratings from raw data.
-If your true average was sitting at 4.2499 (displayed as 4.2) and a recalculation yields 4.2501, you'd see a jump to 4.3 with no new reviews.
-The reverse also happens.
+If your true average was sitting at 4.2499 and a recalculation yields 4.2501, you’d see a jump to 4.3 with no new reviews.
+Occasional — especially after Google Maps updates.

 3. A reviewer edited their review